joshbrostoff/joshbrostoff.github.io/_posts/2018-07-31-custom_apps.md

 The first piece of the equation is making a smart financial decision about application development.
 Let’s say you need to build a simple application for end users to submit requests to the marketing department.

 You determine it is going to take 200 hours and you pay your ServiceNow developer $50 per hour.
-You determine this will cost your organization $10K to develop and bring to market and an additional $5K per year in support and enhancement requests.
+You determine this will cost your organization $10K to develop, and an additional $3K per year in support and enhancement requests.
 On the other hand, you explore other tools and the cheapest subscription-based model you can find is going to cost your organization $5K per year.

 This is a simple decision – its more cost effective to build this solution on ServiceNow.